 Our program provides research opportunities through support of participating mentors in the following areas:

 - Materials and devices for photonics application

 The program includes laboratory research in a variety of engineering faculty laboratories, training on scientific communication through laboratory group meetings, group activities such as shared seminars with other undergraduate researchers.
 Students will participate in mentored discovery, engineering of new technology and devices, while developing critical research skills, awareness and confidence necessary to advance in academics and research in the future.

 Our summer program starts early July and ends at the end of August.
 Continuing the program to fall semesters is possible based on mutual agreement of the student participates, the mentor, BU and the home institute of the student participates.

-This program is directed by Prof. Chen Yang and supported by BU Department of Electrical and Computer Engineering, BU Photonics Center, BU College of Engineering, BU Department of Chemistry, BU International Students and Scholars Office, BU Office of Global Programs.
-Our 2018 program is also financially and administratively supported by Zhejiang University and University of Science and Technology of China.
+This program is directed by Prof. Chen Yang and supported by BU Department of Electrical and Computer Engineering, BU Photonics Center, BU College of Engineering, BU International Students and Scholars Office, and BU Office of Global Programs.
+Our program is also financially and administratively supported by Zhejiang University and University of Science and Technology of China.
 The website was created with help from Mr. Zhiyuan Yu, a Zhejiang undergraduate student of our 2018 program.